abnoel121571/NiFi-Rest-API-Monitor-And-Analyzer/README.md

-i# NiFi REST API Monitor
+# NiFi REST API Monitor

 A modular Python application to collect, monitor, and store a wide range of Apache NiFi metrics via the REST API.
 It is designed for clustered environments and provides detailed insights into the health and performance of your data flows.